 For leading woodworm control services in Cambridgeshire, by qualified RSPH technicians, call JG Pest Control now, on 01223 489 550

 Specialist woodworm removal requires expert help.
-JG Pest Control offers various methods of woodworm treatment in Cambridgeshire and the South East.
+JG Pest Control offers various methods of woodworm treatment in Cambridgeshire and nearby areas.

 We will survey an infestation before advising on the best option for removal.
 Treatment options include a chemical application, timber treatment or a specialist controlled heat treatment.
 All of our methods are guaranteed and bespoke to each individual circumstance.